Alexander Towers

 No analysis available

-Strong evidence the building has a shared swimming pool: MLS amenity checkbox is set on all current listings (10/10) and multiple agent remarks explicitly state "swimming pool", "community pool", or "swimming pool/party area."
-Mentions appear across listings from different agents and are consistent rather than isolated or contradictory.
+Strong evidence the building has a shared swimming pool: 11/11 current MLS listings have the POOL amenity checked and numerous agent remarks explicitly state amenities such as "swimming pool," "community pool," "pool/party area," and "recreation area."
+Mentions appear across multiple listings and agents rather than isolated, indicating the pool is a real shared building amenity.

 No analysis available